Easy Cornbread Muffins (ready in 20 minutes!)

-Cornbread muffins are ready in 20 minutes.
-They turn out soft and tender with a little sweetness thanks to some honey!
+Cornbread muffins are easy to make from scratch and ready in 20 minutes.
+They turn out light and fluffy every time!

-Why you should try this recipe: Cornbread muffins use a combination of yellow cornmeal and flour for a soft, yet flavorful muffin.
-There’s sugar, but also honey, for layers of subtle sweetness in each muffin.
+Why you should try this recipe: Cornbread muffins uses more yellow cornmeal than flour for a soft, yet flavorful muffin.
+There’s a little sugar, but also honey, for layers of subtle sweetness in each bite.
 The best part is that these muffins are ready in 20 minutes!

 - Preheat oven to 400 F. Line a standard muffin tin with paper liners.